mozilla-services/powerhose/docs/source/index.rst

 .. image:: images/medium-powerhose.png
    :align: right

-Powerhose is a single master/ multiple worker zmq lib, that can be used to push some work to specialized workers.
+Powerhose is a single master / multiple worker zmq lib, that can be used to push some work to specialized workers.

 Powerhose uses Circus to manage the life of workers.

+If you are curious about why we wrote this library see :ref:`why`.

 Example